groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 - `showCloseButton`: Shows a button to allow for closing SAYT manually.
 - `closeText`: Customizes the text in the close button.
 - `visible`: Determines the visibility of the `sayt` component.
+- `minSearchLength`: The minimum length of the search term required before a SAYT request will be made with it.

 ## Testing